asun729/VehicleDetectionAndTracking/README.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
+### Update in resubmission
+* Used svc.decision_function instead of svc.predict, to eliminate some false positives.
+* Update the search window program for finer steps and multiple window sizes
+* Reduced the false positives in output video.

 ### Submission

-* VehicleDetect_Final.ipynb: The jupyter note of vehicle detection program implemented in Python3.
+* VehicleDetect_new_submit.ipynb: The jupyter note of vehicle detection program implemented in Python3.
-* Readme.ipynb: Documents the method and parameters used in the Vehicle Detection program.
+* Readme.md: Documents the method and parameters used in the Vehicle Detection program.
 You're reading it!
-* project_video_output.mp4: The output video with detected vehicles highlighted
+* project_video_output_th7_fine_step.mp4: The output video with detected vehicles highlighted
 * output_images: Folder contains all intermediate output images during development

 ---